Dental Bridge or Implant for missing teeth?

 The issue of replacing missing teeth can be so confusing, even for someone like me working in a dental clinic.
 So I’ll try to simplify things for you.
 Basically, a dental bridge is permanently fixed to your gums with dental cement whereas a dental implant is screwed into the jawbone.

-Dental Bridge: A dental bridge is the traditional form of replacing missing teeth.
-It is permanently fitted in the mouth by shaving teeth on either side of the gap, which are then covered with a crown to act as anchors for the prosthetic device.
+Dental Bridge: A dental bridge is a traditional form of replacing missing teeth.
+It is permanently fitted in the mouth by shaving teeth on either side of the gap, which is then covered with a crown to act as anchors for the prosthetic device.
 The advantages include:

 - Natural appearance